tytydraco/yessleep/out/After_surviving_a_plane_crash_while_traveling_abroad_I_thought_the_worst_was_over_I_was_wrong_what_found_me_at_the_crash_site_was_far_worse.md

 *Briefly, I return.
 My consciousness bubbles up from the depths of that shadow, and my eyes flutter open.
 It’s quiet now.
 No more screams, no more chewing of metal; only the humming chorus of cicadas fills my ears.
 It was early morning when we crashed, now its twilight.
 Air moves through my lungs, and it smells faintly of smoke and iron.*

 *Finally, I do turn my head, and I see Divya.
 She’s not far, but she’s broken.
 Her battered body hangs in a nearby oak tree like a warning.
 Dusky red blood stains the bark around Divya.
-It’s sticky and warm on my fingertips when I’m close enough to touch it, leaning against the trunk, reaching up to pull her down from the canopy.*
+It’s sticky and warm on my fingertips when I’m close enough to touch it, leaning against the trunk, reaching to pull her down from the canopy.*

 *She’s much too high up, but I keep flinging my hands towards the heavens, pleading for a miracle.
 Again and again I try to get a hold of Divya, as if I’d be able to anchor her soul to the earth with a tight enough grasp on her body.*